walterlv/ERMail/README.md

     - C# 7.2
     - NuGet (4.3 or later)
 - UWP (C#) Windows SDK 10.0.16299.0
-    - for building AssembleMailing.Universal
+    - for building ERMail.Universal
 - [Avalonia](https://github.com/AvaloniaUI/Avalonia) [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaforVisualStudio)
-    - for designing AssembleMailing.Desktop
+    - for designing ERMail.Desktop

 ### Build and run

 1. Ensure that your Windows device has developer mode enabled.
     - Goto Settings -> Update & Security -> For developers -> Developer mode
-1. Switch your startup project from `AssembleMailing.Desktop` to `AssembleMailing.Universal`
+1. Switch your startup project from `ERMail.Desktop` to `ERMail.Universal`
     - It's not necessary if you'll contribute to Avalonia version.
 1. Make sure your target device is `Local Machine` not a `Simulator`.
     - Goto project properties -> Debug -> Local Machine.